amgadabdelhafez/wake-pdi/README.md

 - Reset instances to out-of-box settings
 - Release instances back to pool
 - Docker support for easy deployment
-- ARM64 compatible (Raspberry Pi)

 ## Docker Deployment

 ### Using Docker Hub

-The project automatically builds and publishes multi-architecture Docker images to Docker Hub.
+The project automatically builds and publishes Docker images to Docker Hub.
 You can pull the image using:

 ```bash
 docker pull amgadabdelhafez/publicrepo:latest